-Rising costs of raw materials and components all over the world contribute to the rise in prices for Russian-made furniture, too.
-If taking into account the furniture manufacturers’ price change (+14%) in the reporting period, the production volume dynamics in real terms, adjusted for inflation, amounts to +22.4%.
+Rising costs of raw materials and components all over the world, as well as geopolitical shifts, contribute to the rise in prices for Russian-made furniture, too.
+If taking into account the furniture manufacturers’ price change (+5.82%) in the reporting period, the production volume dynamics in real terms, adjusted for inflation, amounts to plus 8.7%.

 The so-called operational production data provided here is a preliminary estimate, made by the Federal Statistical Service of Russia immediately after the reporting month.
 Statistical reports of a number of enterprises are sometimes delayed, which affects the estimation accuracy.
 That’s why this preliminary estimate is subject to change once the final annual report is ready and published by Rosstat.
 The updated numbers and most actual data shall be included into our extended Market Reports.